 It is from Andy Bolton.

 Here he shares a tip on what he does for massive strength gains.

-Throughout most of my powerlifting career I’ve used a cycling approach when it comes to strength training.
-Sometimes 6 or 8 week cycles, but usually 12.
+I’ve used a cycling approach to strength training throughout my powerlifting career.
+Sometimes six or 8-week cycles, but usually 12.

 Start moderately heavy and get progressively heavier as the weeks go by.
-It’s simple and effective and has worked for me and many other great lifters, including the legendary Eddy Coan.
+It’s simple, effective, and has worked for me and many other great lifters, including the legendary Eddy Coan.

-That said, at times I have used other approaches, usually for 4-8 weeks at a time.
-Sometimes these other approaches were for mental stimulation, but usually they were used to overcome plateaus and build huge amounts of STRENGTH in short periods of time.
+I have often used other approaches, usually for 4-8 weeks at a time.
+Sometimes these other approaches were for mental stimulation, but usually, they were used to overcome plateaus and build huge amounts of STRENGTH in short periods.

 Many strength protocols will be used, including:

 - Heavy sets of 5, 3, 2 and 1

 - Technique practice

 Get an extreme specialization program that works, and you should prepare to say “HELLO” to massive strength gains.
 Get it wrong, and injury and mental burnout await.